-Code and Function Description Pr12 Motion at ation to run when a communication error has occurred and g the time set at Pr13. speed command mand Pr12 Setting Function loss, Pr13 Time to determine speed 0 None The speed command before the command loss immediately becomes the operation frequency without any protection function. command loss 1 Free-Run The inverter blocks output.
-The motor performs in free-run condition.
+Code and Function Description Pr12 Motion at ect the operation eeding the time on to run when a communication error has occurred and lasted e set at Pr13. speed command Pr12 Setting Function loss, Pr13 Time to determine speed 0 None The speed command before the command loss immediately becomes the operation frequency without any protection function. command loss 1 Free-Run The inverter blocks output.
+The motor performs in free- run condition.
 2 Dec The motor decelerates and then stops.